DreamBooth: Fine Tuning Text-to-Image Diffusion Models for Subject-Driven Generation: Method

-where $\lambda$ controls for the relative weight of the prior-preservation term.
+where the second term is the prior-preservation term that supervises the model with its own generated images, and $\lambda$ controls for the relative weight of this term.
 Figure~\ref{fig:system_overview} illustrates the model fine-tuning with the class-generated samples and prior-preservation loss.
-Despite being simple, we find this prior-preservation loss is effective in overcoming the overfitting and language-drift issues.
-We find that \(\sim \) 200 epochs at learning rate $10^{-5}$ with $\lambda = 1$ is enough to achieve good results.
-During this process, $\sim 200 \times N$ ``a [class noun]'' samples are generated, with $N$ being the size of the subject dataset, usually ranging from 3-5 images.
-The training process takes about 15 minutes on one TPUv4.
+Despite being simple, we find this prior-preservation loss is effective in encouraging output diversity and in overcoming language-drift.
+We also find that we can train the model for more iterations without risking overfitting.
+We find that \(\sim \) 1000 iterations with $\lambda = 1$ and learning rate $10^{-5}$ for Imagen~\cite{saharia2022photorealistic} and $5 \times 10^{-6}$ for Stable Diffusion~\cite{rombach2022high}, and with a subject dataset size of 3-5 images is enough to achieve good results.
+During this process, $\sim 1000$ ``a [class noun]'' samples are generated - but less can be used.
+The training process takes about 5 minutes on one TPUv4 for Imagen, and 5 minutes on a NVIDIA A100 for Stable Diffusion.